norabellm/norabellm.github.io/content/posts/beginning-cmake.md

 Installing package in Vcpkg is quite simple, just `vcpkg install <your library>`.
 You could explore available package at [https://vcpkg.io/en/packages](https://vcpkg.io/en/packages).

 After installing the package, then we need import it to our project by `find_package` command.

-For example, in here I want to install `curl` library.
+Here a case, I want to install `curl` library and import it to my project.

+Look at instruction of how to do it:

 - Install from vcpkg, run `vcpkg install curl`